huangxinping/neo4j/README.md

-# A custom neo4j version, contains apoc, mongdb, nlp and other features
+# A custom neo4j version, the image contains apoc, mongdb, nlp and other features

 # Usage